GBrachetta/Parfumier/README.md

 - Request to reset the password has been tested in all possible scenarios and the tests passed all of them.
 - Deleting a document, or an object in an array of objects, always deletes the proper one indentified by its ObjectId.
 - Users cannot delete or edit documents others than the ones created by them.
-- Admins cannot access the delete button for perfumes not created by them.
+- Admins cannot click the delete button for perfumes not created by them.
 - Error pages respond correctly to all possible errors.
 To test this, errors have been purposedly provoqued in order to invoque the above pages.
 - Visiting non-existing endpoints correctly returns the 404.html template, with access to all navigation.
+- Regardless of the size of the image uploaded, cloudinary deals with it and resizes it to the predetermined dimensions.

 ### Validators and linters